Skip to content

 Minify: See JSON settings

-Separator: It allows setting the character to use to separate the columns.
+Separator: It allows to set the character to use as column separation.

 Minify: See JSON settings.
 This is useful if you are not exporting tabular data (see the notes below)